Good to know....

 - check if there are interactive museums, virtual reality experiences and everything exploiting modern technologies (check our blog post about what Rome offers): teens generally appreciate these venues and it can be a good break during a sightseeing day

 Do you have any other tips?
-Let’s transform this post into a Decalogue, send a mail to firstname.lastname@example.org and I’ll be glad to update this post.
+Let’s transform this post into a Decalogue, send a mail to firstname.lastname@example.org and I’ll be glad to update it.